 Howard Frederic Vos, Exploring church history [computer file], electronic ed., Logos Library System, (Nashville: Thomas Nelson) 1997, c1994 by Howard F. Vos.

-The Church’s ministry during this three and a half year period, when thousands of Jewish believers were martyred, is described in Revelation as equating to “three and a half days”.
-They are described as being dead for three and half days, and particularly in the city where the Lord Himself was killed: Sodom and Egypt.
+Thousands of Jewish Christians were martyred in the period between the Day of Pentecost and the Destruction of Jerusalem.
+This period seems to be described in Revelation as equating to “three and a half days” (half of 7 – a number which symbolically means ‘complete’ – and therefore 3½ means ‘incomplete’) .
+The two witnesses are described as being dead for three and half days, and particularly in the city where the Lord Himself was killed: Sodom and Egypt.

 And their dead bodies will lie in the street of the great city which spiritually is called Sodom and Egypt, where also our Lord was crucified.
 Then those from the peoples, tribes, tongues, and nations will see their dead bodies three-and-a-half days, and not allow their dead bodies to be put into graves.

+This would seem to pinpoint the prophetic arrival of the two witnesses in the past, not our future, because they witness in a Jerusalem where the Temple still exists.
 At the end of the 1260 day persecution against the Church (AD64 – AD66), the 42 month assault on Jerusalem began (AD66 – AD70).
-With the beginning of the prophesied terrible Day of the Lord coming upon Jerusalem, the two witnesses were vindicated.
-Significantly, while 7 represents complete, 31/2 represents incomplete.
-Rome had only incompletely destroyed the Church.
-The breath of life enters back into the Church and it lives!
+With the beginning of the prophesied terrible Day of the Lord coming upon Jerusalem, the two witnesses would be vindicated.
+Since 7 represents complete, 3½ thus represents incomplete.
+Rome had no been able to completely destroy the Church during the time of these two witnesses!

 Now after the three-and-a-half days the breath of life from God entered them, and they stood on their feet, and great fear fell on those who saw them.

 Josephus notes that at this time terrible manifestations began-